primeau/Larn/README.md

 Someone made 12.4 through 12.4.2, possibly copx according to roguebasin.
 Edwin Denicholas took 12.4 alpha 2 and caressed it into 12.4.3 for Win32.
-Verson 12.4.4 includes a bugfix from Joe Neff.
+Version 12.4.4 includes a bugfix from Joe Neff.

 Other editions of Larn have been distributed by others, namely LARN13, Ultra-Larn, and NLarn.